Find Affordable College Courses

 Education Levels of Precision Production Majors

-In 2020-2021, 8 master's degrees were awarded to precision production majors.
+During the most recent year for which data is available, 10 people earned their master's degree in precision production.
 This earns it the #37 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in precision production at each degree level.